leon332157/repl.it-electron/.github/CONTRIBUTING.md

 ### `start`

-Runs `npm run build` and `npm run build:run`, used for running electron with compiled ts files in a devlopmemt enviroment.
+Runs `npm run build` and `npm run build:run`, used for running electron with compiled ts files in a development enviroment.

 ### `lint:check`